OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-02.md

 Season all your grain offerings with salt.
 Do not leave the salt of the covenant of your God out of your grain offerings; with all your offerings, you shall offer salt.

 ## Leviticus 2:14
-‘If you bring a grain offering of firstfruits to the Lord, offer crushed heads of new grain roasted in the fire.
+‘If you present a grain offering of firstfruits to the Lord, offer crushed heads of new grain roasted in the fire.

 ## Leviticus 2:15
-Put oil and incense on it; it is a grain offering.
+Add oil and incense to it; this is a grain offering.

 ## Leviticus 2:16
 The priest shall burn the memorial portion of the crushed grain and the oil, together with all the incense, as an offering by fire to the Lord.